freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-37-truncatable-primes.english.md

 ## Description
 <section id='description'>

 The number 3797 has an interesting property.
 Being prime itself, it is possible to continuously remove digits from left to right, and remain prime at each stage: 3797, 797, 97, and 7.
 Similarly we can work from right to left: 3797, 379, 37, and 3.

-Find the sum of the only n (8 <= n <= 11) primes that are both truncatable from left to right and right to left.
+Find the sum of the only `n` (8 ≤ `n` ≤ 11) primes that are both truncatable from left to right and right to left.

 NOTE: 2, 3, 5, and 7 are not considered to be truncatable primes.

 </section>

 ## Instructions